 - Nearly 300 families of the 1,600 listed in the phone book have Irish surnames.

-- Island historians say they are unsure of how many Irish Africans live on the island.
+- Island historians say they are unsure how many Irish Africans live there.

 - Back in 1678, more than half of the island’s population was Irish.

 - Marriages among the Irish and African slaves and the mingling of their diverse heritages produced a unique culture where racism could never arise.

-- Guinness signs and Guinness drinkers are as common on Montserrat as they are in Ireland.
+- In Montserrat, Guinness signs and Guinness drinkers are as common as in Ireland.

-- St. Patrick`s Day is celebrated on Montserrat to commemorate the island`s Irish history and remember the March 1768 slave rebellion.
+- St. Patrick’s Day is celebrated in Montserrat to commemorate the island’s Irish history and remember the March 1768 slave rebellion.

-- The Caribbean Island of Montserrat is the only place outside of Ireland where St. Patricks Day is a national holiday.
+- The Caribbean Island of Montserrat is the only place outside Ireland where St. Patricks Day is a national holiday.

 - On this day, visitors’ passports are even stamped with a shamrock.

 - It wasn’t until 1971 that the rest of the world noticed this particular bit of colonial history.

 Incredible images of the black Irish island of Montserrat:

 The film tells the story of Ireland’s involvement in slavery, a St. Patrick’s Day revolt when slaves and their Irish overseers rose against their English masters, the island’s culture and music.

 Incredible footage!
-This next video is just as amazing.
+This next video is just as impressive.

-Filmed in 1976 by TG4, this video tells a different story about how many of the Irish were forcibly deported there when the English had conquered Ireland with the help of the famous military leader known as all over Cromwell.
+Filmed in 1976 by TG4, this video tells a different story about how many Irish were forcibly deported there when the English conquered Ireland with the help of the famous military leader known all over Cromwell.